amphp/thread/README.md

 Amp parallelizes asynchronous function calls to worker thread pools.
 Its goal is to simplify the use of blocking functions and libraries in non-blocking applications.
-The library allows developers to write synchronous code which is then dispatched to a thread pool and returned asynchronously.
+The library allows developers to write synchronous code which is executed by thread pool workers with results returned asynchronously upon completion.
 This functionality is exposed in an OS-agnostic manner via the [pthreads extension][pthreads].

 **Problem Domain**